Reactive programming: Object-oriented

 Object-oriented reactive programming (OORP) is a combination of object-oriented programming and reactive programming.
-Perhaps the most natural way to make such a combination is as follows: instead of methods and fields, objects have reactions that automatically re-evaluate when the other reactions they depend on have been modified.
+Perhaps the most natural way to make such a combination is this: instead of methods and fields, objects have reactions that automatically re-evaluate when the other reactions they depend on have been modified.

 If an OORP language maintains its imperative methods, it would also fall under the category of imperative reactive programming.

 Functional

 Functional reactive programming (FRP) is a programming paradigm for reactive programming on functional programming.

 Actor based

-Actors have been proposed to design reactive systems, often in combination with Functional reactive programming (FRP) and Reactive Streams to develop distributed reactive systems.
+The actor model (actors) is proposed to design reactive systems, often combined with functional reactive programming (FRP) and Reactive Streams to develop distributed reactive systems.

 Rule based

-A relatively new category of programming languages uses constraints (rules) as main programming concept.
+A newer category of programming languages uses constraints (rules) as main programming concept.
 It consists of reactions to events, which keep all constraints satisfied.
 Not only does this facilitate event-based reactions, but it makes reactive programs instrumental to the correctness of software.
 An example of a rule based reactive programming language is Ampersand, which is founded in relation algebra.